 Three popular accountability techniques include:

 Automation/Personalization Balance: Holding clients accountable in a training environment is deeply personalized and relies heavily on frequent interpersonal communication.
 Using technology like the FitGrid Class App will help you learn your clients’ goals from the start by collecting this data and making it readily available for your team.

 Sending automated messages that contain personal content is the ultimate healthy balance between your convenience and your clients’ satisfaction.
-Finding the perfect middle ground between automation and personalization not only saves time for instructors, but still thoroughly communicates to your clients that you value and appreciate them.
-Show clients they matter by using FitGrid to thank them for their attendance and effort every session, and keep them coming back for more.
+Finding the perfect middle ground between automation and personalization not only saves time for instructors but still thoroughly communicates to your clients that you value and appreciate them.
+Show clients they matter by using FitGrid to thank them for their attendance and effort every session and keep them coming back for more.